Goochaozheng/ChunkFusion/README.md

 ![Demo Window](images/demo.png)

-For more configuration of the reconstruction pipeline or changing the input data, you can edit `configs/demo.yaml`, where you can tune the parameter of voxel management and visualization.
+For more configuration of the reconstruction pipeline or changing the input data, you can edit `configs/demo.yaml`, where the parameter of voxel management and visualization are specified.

 ## Training the Fusion Network